It wasn't a pop quiz, exactly, but a live interview after a rah-rah rally meant to ensure that Latinos are counted correctly in the national census.

 Morrill said he plans to concentrate on long-term communications strategy for some of Glendening's key policy initiatives, including how to spend the money the state is receiving from the national tobacco settlement, pursuit of a gay rights bill and promotion of the governor's Smart Growth plan.

-Much of the work will focus on building a national profile for those efforts, especially the fight against development sprawl, when Glendening is slated to assume chairmanship of the National Governors' Association next year, he said.
+Much of the work will focus on building a national profile of those efforts, especially the fight against development sprawl, when Glendening is slated to assume chairmanship of the National Governors' Association next year, he said.

 Glendening Picks Up Another Job